Sound advice would usually steer a beginner away from this type of telescope, but there are some beginners that must have GoTo – no exceptions.

 Peeking into the OTA, you may see a black tube that extends out from the center hole on the primary mirror.
 This is a baffle tube that keeps stray light from getting through to the eyepiece.
 The mirror has enhanced multi-layer coatings to increase light transmission and the corrector lens also has a multi-coated treatment to provide anti-reflection benefits.
 Due to this optical design, there is little to no chromatic and spherical aberration.

 This Mak-Cass has a long focal length of 1325 mm and a slow focal ratio of f/13.
-This makes it better suited to high-power observation and high-power photography.
+I think this makes it better suited to high-power observation and high-power photography.

 Right off the bat, a beginner is going to start with taking photos of the moon and planets.
-Its focal specs are well-suited to high-power astrophotography.
+I think its focal specs are well-suited to high-power astrophotography.
 With the mount and its tracking abilities in alt-azimuth, you’ll be limited to short exposures.
 The Precise GoTo function helps to center objects within the field of view for high-power viewing or astrophotography.

 If you incorporate the built-in wedge to polar align for EQ movement, you potentially have more astro imaging possibilities to explore, for example, long exposures.
 There are some trade-offs, i.e. you mustn’t accidentally move or tap the telescope and you’ll have to wait for a while to allow the camera to work its magic.